Support Organizational Innovation With the Innovation Equation

 When asked whether their organizations had a formal approach to innovation, 66% of respondents from effective organizations said yes, compared with 20% of respondents from ineffective organizations.
 Many of these ineffective organizations are relying only on informal efforts.

-Organizational Innovation Leadership Tip: Develop a formal strategy for innovation — unique to your organization — and outline the best ways to communicate that strategy to your employees.
-(Learn the 3 practices that will help drive innovation in your organization.)
+- Organizational innovation leadership tip: Develop a formal strategy for innovation — unique to your organization — taking into account the 3 practices that will help drive innovation in your organization.
+Then, outline the best ways to communicate that strategy to your employees.

 4. There’s money in the budget.